 Hide the Cloud object for the time being.
 We will focus on the Earth shader first.

-'Earth Color' map connected to Base Color of Earth Standard Surface shader
+'Earth Color' map connected to Diffuse Color of Earth standard shader

 Now we want to add a specular map to determine where the sea is reflective and where the land has no specularity.

-- Select the Earth's Standard Surface shader.
-Create a file texture and open the file Earth Mask.
+- In the Arnold Shader Network Editor select the Earth Standard Surface shader.
+Create an image texture and open the file Earth Mask.
 This is the mask that will determine what is shiny (white) and what is matt (black).
-However, if we look at the image, we can see it is the opposite of what we want.
+However, if we look at the image we can see it is the opposite of what we want.
 Therefore we need to invert the map.
-We can do this in the Effects section of the file texture.
-Enable Invert for the file mask texture.
+We can do this with a ramp texture.

-- Connect the Earth Mask to the Specular Weight of the Standard Surface shader.
+- Create a ramp texture and connect it to the Specular Weight of the Earth Standard Surface shader.